 This funding stream will stimulate the development of new high-value food production systems.
-To date, we have invested over £16 million in projects led by five innovative companies
+To date, we have invested over £16 million in projects led by 5 innovative companies.

 Science and technology into practice

-We will strengthen connections between innovative businesses, farmers and end users to accelerate the development and adoption of precision approaches to increase agricultural productivity, whilst supporting the sector in achieving net-zero emissions by 2040.
+We will strengthen connections between innovative businesses, farmers and end users.
+The aim is to accelerate the development and adoption of precision approaches to increase agricultural productivity, while supporting the sector in achieving net zero emissions by 2040.

-This funding stream have awarded over £14 million to projects, including these ones.
+This funding stream have awarded over £14 million to projects.

 This is a programme to identify and accelerate shared international priorities and help build export opportunities for pioneering agricultural technologies and innovations with partners overseas.
-It currently includes two streams:
+It currently includes 2 streams:

 - in Canada, to help UK companies to access precision agriculture markets in North America

-UKRI research shows that the UK lags internationally on late-stage investment in agri-tech.
-We will create new approaches to working with the investment community to explore and accelerate the commercial potential of new technologies and attract investments into UK research and innovation.
+Innovate UK research shows that the UK lags internationally on late-stage investment in agri-tech.
+We will create new approaches to working with the investment community to explore and accelerate the commercial potential of new technologies and attract private investments into UK businesses.

-The programme aims to deliver government grant and venture capital funding to SMEs close to taking their product to the market.
-It is set to deliver £5 million in grant funding for late-stage projects, coupled with private investment matched by a ratio of at least 2:1 by the private investors.
+The programme aims to deliver government grant and venture capital funding to small and medium-sized enterprises (SMEs) close to taking their product to the market.
+It is set to deliver £5 million in grant funding for late-stage projects, coupled with private investment matched by a ratio of at least 2 to 1 by the private investors.

 - artificial intelligence